achariam/achariam.github.com/red-dot.md

 ## The Red Dot

 We got our first glimpse at the latest design of the Apple Watch more than two years ago.
 No less, adorned on the wrist of Tim Cook was a stainless steel model with a bright red crown cap[^1].
-Until last week, I wholly forgot about this photo—chalking it up to the whimsy of CEO with unlimited resources.
+Until last week, I wholly forgot about this photo—chalking it up to the whimsy of a CEO with unlimited resources at his disposal.

 <figure>
   <img src="/assets/img/red-dot/tim.jpg" alt="Tim Cook"/>